methylDragon/coding-notes/CMake/01 CMake - Basics and Scripting.md

 [Image Source](<https://preshing.com/20170522/learn-cmakes-scripting-language-in-15-minutes/>)

 Variables are created in the scope they are set in.
 And scopes are defined by directories and functions.

+> **Directories!?**
+>
+> Yes!
+Directories!
+Since each `CMakeLists.txt` file governs its directory, so treat them modularly like that

 So just think of C++ scopes, and you should be fine.

 Luckily, there is a way to state that a variable is set in its parent scope, instead of its current scope.